• Home

 However, crabs aren’t always in season, and even when they are, sometimes I just don’t feel like picking them to get that wonderfully delectable crab meat inside!

-Crab Salad Recipe with Old Bay Seasoning
+Cold Crab Dip Recipe with Old Bay Seasoning

-First of all, it’s extremely healthy!
+First of all, this easy appetizer is extremely healthy!

 In addition, if you happen to be following the Weight Watchers plan, this recipe comes out to about 4 Smart Points per serving.